 Other medications and herbal supplements also may increase your risk of bleeding.
 Medications that can interact with aspirin include:

-- Ibuprofen (Advil, Motrin, others), when taken regularly
+- Ibuprofen (Advil, Motrin IB, others), when taken regularly

 - Some antidepressants (clomipramine, paroxetine, others)

 Taking some dietary supplements can also increase your bleeding risk.
 These include:

 If you take daily aspirin, is it still safe to take an aspirin during a heart attack?